 Buttercream icing is a versatile and delicious topping used for cakes, cupcakes, and cookies.
 Known for its creamy texture and sweet flavor, it's a favorite for many bakers and dessert enthusiasts.
 This simple recipe will guide you through creating a smooth and delightful buttercream icing.

-6. Check Consistency: The buttercream should be smooth, spreadable, and hold peaks.
-If it's too thin, add a bit more powdered sugar.
-If it's too thick, add a tiny bit more milk.
+The buttercream icing should be smooth, spreadable, and able to hold peaks.
+If it’s too thick, add a tiny bit more milk; if too thin, add more powdered sugar.

 - Ensure the butter is at room temperature before starting.
 This helps achieve a smoother and creamier icing.